-Motions are e-filed and appear on the court’s filing queue; court should be provided a courtesy copy of any civil or criminal motion, or any response thereto, more than 20 pages in length; parties are reminded to timely file and respond to all motions in accordance with the criminal, civil and local rules.
+Motions are e-filed and appear on the court’s filing queue; court should be provided a courtesy copy of any civil or criminal motion, or any response thereto, more than 20 pages in length; parties are reminded to timely file and respond to all motions in accordance with the criminal and civil rules.

 Motion for default judgment

 May be filed after service has been perfected and defendant has failed to answer or otherwise appear; plaintiff is to serve the motion on defendant, and provide the court with an original affidavit of damages and proposed default judgment entry.

 Parties are encouraged to work amicably and professionally to complete discovery; in the event a discovery dispute arises, parties may contact the staff attorney or bailiff to seek guidance from the court or may file a motion.

 At an appropriate time during the pendency of the case, the court may schedule a settlement conference to explore the possibility of early resolution; all parties with full settlement authority are required to be present unless, with prior court approval, are permitted to appear by phone.